david-martin/kube-agentic-networking/docs/proposals/XXXX-MCPGatewayExtension.md

 ## Use Cases & Motivation

 A platform operator deploys a Gateway and wants `XAccessPolicy` rules to apply to MCP tool calls.
-Without a signal to the Gateway that MCP parsing should be active on a listener, MCP traffic is opaque HTTP and tool-level policies have no effect.
+In some gateway implementations, without a signal to the Gateway that MCP parsing should be active on a listener, MCP traffic is opaque HTTP and tool-level policies have no effect.

 ## Design